KOBA789/lighthousectl/README.md

 ### Turn On All Base Stations

-It scans endlessly and turns on the all discovered base stations.
-You can stop by Ctrl-C.
+Continuously scans and powers on any discovered base stations.
+Press Ctrl-C to stop.

 ```console
 $ lighthousectl on
 ```

-### Show Specified Base Stations
+### Scan Specific Base Stations

-After the all specified base stations has been discovered, it exits.
+Scans until all specified base stations are found, then exits.

 ```console
 $ lighthousectl scan LHB-01234567 LHB-89ABCDEF
 ```

-### Turn On Specified Base Stations
+### Turn On Specific Base Stations

-After the all specified base stations has been turned on, it exits.
+Scans and powers on the specified base stations.
+Exits after all are turned on.

 ```console
 $ lighthousectl on LHB-01234567 LHB-89ABCDEF